kempniu/evmapy/README.rst

   /dev/input/event3: loaded /root/.evmapy/Logitech.Logitech.Cordless.RumblePad.2.json
   handling 1 device(s)

-**NOTE:** *evmapy* doesn't need to be run with root privileges as long as the user you're running it as is allowed to both read from ``/dev/input/eventX`` and write to ``/dev/uinput``.
+**NOTE:** *evmapy* doesn't need to be run with root privileges as long as the user you're running it as is allowed to read from ``/dev/input/eventX``.
 However, running it as root for testing purposes is a good way to make sure you're not facing a permissions-related issue.

 **NOTE:** Use ``python3 -m evmapy`` instead of ``evmapy`` if you haven't installed the package in your system yet.